Saumitra-Shukla/Low-resolution-to-High-resolution-converter-GAN/README.md

 # Low-resolution-to-High-resolution-converter-GAN
 Low resolution to High resolution converter

-We use pretrained VGG19 model to extract features from the high resolution and the generated high resolution images and minimize the mse between them
+Used pretrained VGG19 model to extract features from the high resolution and the generated high resolution images and minimize the mse between them

 Ground Truth